tanish1409/UX_Assignment_1/README.md

 - Game Over and Level Complete states with UI overlays

 #How to Run
-1. Open Tower_Final_version.pde in the Processing IDE.
+1. Open Tower_Stacking_Game.pde in the Processing IDE.
 2. Make sure the Shiffman Box2D library is installed:
    - Go to Sketch -> Import Library -> Manage Libraries
    - Search for “Box2D for Processing” and install it.